robotpony/w42/content/pages/working-with-me-bruce-alderson.md

 **Ship broken rather than perfect.** Perfect code that never ships is just millwork with better pay.
 I learned this managing teams: the teams that ship learn faster than the teams that polish.
 You want to know if your idea works?
 Put it in front of some of your users and watch it break.
 The breakage teaches you more than any design review.

 **Method matters, process doesn't.** I've seen too many teams suffocate under Agile ceremonies while shipping nothing.
 Process is what managers do when they don't trust their teams.
 Method is what craftspeople develop through practice.
-Give me a team with good methods and no process over the opposite any day[^2].
+Give me a team with strong methods and less process over the opposite any day[^2].

 Here's what this looks like in practice: Last month, I was building a data visualization component.
 Classic over-engineering trap: trying to make it handle every possible case before shipping v1.
 Instead, I sketched the simplest thing that could work, shipped it broken, and fixed it based on actual usage.
 Took three days instead of three weeks, and the final version was nothing like my original design because users needed something completely different than I'd imagined.

-[^2]: Of course some process is helpful, but I side on method and understanding and not rules and rote.
+[^2]: Of course some process is helpful, but I side on method and understanding over rules and rote.

 ## What I'm actually good at (and what I'm not)